 Restricted stock awards.
-We have made grants of restricted stock to executive officers and certain high ranking non-executive employees to provide additional long-term incentive to build stockholder value.
+We have made grants of restricted stock to executive officers and certain high ranking non-executive employees to provide additional long-term incentive to build stockholder value and occasionally upon the commencement of employment as part of negotiated employment arrangements with us.
+In addition, as discussed above, our senior directors and executives received a portion of their bonus for 2009 performance in the form of restricted stock.
 Restricted stock awards are made in anticipation of contributions that will create value in the company and are subject to a lapsing repurchase right by the company if the employee leaves prior to the date the shares are no longer restricted.
 Because the shares have a defined value at the time the restricted stock grants are made, restricted stock grants are often perceived as having more immediate value than stock options, which have a less calculable value when granted.
 However, we generally grant fewer shares of restricted stock than the number of stock options we would grant for a similar purpose.
-In 2004 and 2005, we awarded certain executive officers and senior non-executive employees restricted stock grants that were subject to a lapsing repurchase right as to the first 50% of the shares after two years and are subject to a lapsing repurchase right as to the remaining 50% of the shares after the earlier of four years or approval of an NDA with the FDA.
-The second vesting tranche of these restricted stock grants was structured in this way to recognize the significance of the approval of an NDA to us and to award the executive's role in achieving such a milestone.